Companion plugin — minimal example

 from wolfhece._viewer_plugin_handlers import MouseContext

-class CaptureCompanion(AbstractCompanion):
+class CaptureCompanion(AbstractUICompanion):

-"""Records right-click positions and exposes them as `self.points`."""
+"""Records right-click positions and exposes them as self.points."""

 self.points: list[tuple[float, float]] = []

-ActionItem('Start capture', self._on_start, 'Right-click to record points'),
+MenuItem('Start capture', self.on_start, 'Right-click to record points'),

-ActionItem('Stop capture', self._on_stop, 'End the capture action'),
+MenuItem('Stop capture', self.on_stop, 'End the capture action'),

 SEPARATOR,

-ActionItem('Show points', self._on_show, 'Display collected points'),
+MenuItem('Show points', self.on_show, 'Display collected points'),

-ActionItem('Clear points', self._on_clear, 'Delete all collected points'),
+MenuItem('Clear points', self.on_clear, 'Delete all collected points'),

 ])